AsbjrnJacobsen/TwitterSystem/README.md

 As a first security messure, the deployment in either docker compose or kubernetes has been isolated from the host network, such that the only way into the system is through the gateway/ingress point.
 This effectively avoids the problem of abuse of internal services.

 Addtional messures can be taken such that inter-service communication is secured.
-In the case of this system, there is no security strengthening in doing so, and therefore it has been left as is.
+In the case of this system, there is no security strengthening in doing so.
+However we have done it anyway, as it is a requirement for the assignment.

+We have implemented:
+- a Vault (Hashicorp vault)
+- Interservice JWT Authentication

+The services generate JWT tokens and send them to the vault.
+The Gateway gets the tokens when communicating with the services.

 We found this tool kube-bench ` https://github.com/aquasecurity/kube-bench ` that we used in order to check our cluster / kubernetes setup.
 We think fixing the given issues are outside of the scope of this assignment, but we want to use the result of the kube-bench check, ` job.yaml `, to underline our previous point, our system is adequately secured.